ProcessPA/jekyll-site/quick-start-guide/scheduled-meetings/index.md

 title: 'Scheduled Meetings &amp; Action Items'
 layout: markdown-page
 ---
 The meeting schedule and pending action items are available on the Schedule screen.
-Here you can schedule new meetings or create action item unrelated to a specific meeting.
+Here you can schedule new meetings or create action items unrelated to a specific meeting.

 This video will show you how to access the Meeting Schedule and Action item register.
 For step by step instructions, please refer to the instructions below the video.